kyymichelle/country-guess/src/static/markdown/blog.md

 After doing some reading, I thought it'd be good to try out these handy [react-redux hooks](https://react-redux.js.org/next/api/hooks) as they could replace the use of the `connect()` function with class components.
 To do this, I refactored the container components to be functional components, and the code looks noticeably neater already!

+#### Game state

+Initially, the redux store started with just the countries reducer - which populated the list of countries from the API.
+From there the React components could use a selector to grab a random value from this list to use in the game.
+However the value would change because there was no game state to keep track of it.
+So to create this state I could either: just set it up inside a component and pass it down, or create a reducer in the store.

 #### TODOs

 - In /containers/Blog.tsx fix fetch() with something that works cross browser because it's not supported by IE - maybe a polyfill?
+- Tidy up the types in the redux store - fix apropriate `any` types